Introduction to Deep Dungeons in FFXIV

 The Accursed Hoard

-Whether by accident or through using a Pomander of Intuition, players may come across pieces of the Accursed Hoard within both deep dungeons.
-Accursed Hoard spawns randomly within a given set of floors, with a limit of one per floor, and a forced spawn such that no more than three floors in a row can not spawn a hidden piece of the Hoard.
+Whether by accident or through using a Pomander of Intuition, players may come across pieces of the Accursed Hoard within Deep Dungeons.
+Pieces of the Accursed Hoard spawn randomly in the same way as Traps, with a limit of one per floor, and can be unearthed by standing on their location for a few seconds.
 Upon exiting a set of floors successfully, any pieces of the Accursed Hoard found will be converted into sacks that can be exchanged for a chance at rare loot.
-The sacks and their drop tables vary based on the floor set and which deep dungeon they were acquired within.
+The sacks and their drop tables vary based on the floor set and which Deep Dungeon they were found in.

 Palace of the Dead